race-02 and the rise of agentic race conditions

 Claude Sonnet 4.6 and Opus 4.7 changed the math.
 The models reason about temporal ordering, retain enough context across tool calls to build a hypothesis incrementally, and (critically) know when to stop. race-02 spends 60% of its budget on hypotheses it never ships, because it learns mid-run that the endpoint is idempotent and bails.

-• Coupon stacking on /v1/checkout/apply at three different customers — same shape, different stacks.
+- Coupon stacking on /v1/checkout/apply — the same shape shows up across very different stacks.

-• A double-attribution race in a usage-based billing service: two events landed in the same window, both incremented the counter independently.
+- A double-attribution race in a usage-based billing service: two events land in the same window, both incrementing the counter independently.

-• A team-invite TOCTOU: token validation and team-membership write were not in the same transaction.
+- A team-invite TOCTOU: token validation and team-membership write that are not in the same transaction.

-• A refund loop: refunding a partially-shipped order while the shipment status was racing meant you could refund and still receive the merchandise.
+- A refund loop: refunding a partially-shipped order while the shipment status is racing means you could refund and still receive the merchandise.

-• A scope-creep race on our own scope proxy, found by race-02 attacking our own staging.
-We were the first customer it broke; we love it for that.
+- A scope-creep race on our own scope proxy — found by pointing race-02 at our own staging.
+We were the first target it broke; we love it for that.

 what this means for you